isomerpages/pmo-nccs/media/speeches/_posts/2015-07-21-opening-address-by-mr-choi-shing-kwok-permanent-secretary-for-the-environment-and-water-resources-at-the-world-engineers-summit-s-industry-roundtable-on-21-jul-2015.md

 ---
 layout: post
-title: Opening Address by Mr Choi Shing Kwok, Permanent Secretary for the Environment and Water Resources at the World Engineers Summit’s Industry Roundtable on 21 Jul 2015
+title: "Opening Address by Mr Choi Shing Kwok, Permanent Secretary for the Environment and Water Resources at the World Engineers Summit’s Industry Roundtable on 21 Jul 2015"
 subtitle: 21 Jul 2015
 permalink: /media/speeches/opening-address-by-mr-choi-shing-kwok-permanent-secretary-for-the-environment-and-water-resources-at-the-world-engineers-summit-s-industry-roundtable-on-21-jul-2015
 ---